Peter Singer: Political views

+Singer defended Nathan Cofnas, a former research associate at Emmanuel College, Cambridge, when Cofnas received backlash in 2024 after it was revealed that in a blog post he stated that: "[Black people] would disappear from almost all high-profile positions outside of sports and entertainment" under a system of meritocracy.
+Singer defended Cofnas' right to assert that black people, on average, have a lower IQ than other racial groups, under freedom of speech.
+He also then stated in a 2026 article on his Substack Bold Reasoning with Peter Singer, that it may not be the "best course of action" to try to prevent research on this topic, again in relation to Cofnas' remarks.
+This is after Cofnas was dismissed by Emmanuel College from his position.
+In July 2026, Singer signed a statement against Ghent University's dismissal of Cofnas.

 Whilst a student in Melbourne, Singer campaigned against the Vietnam War as president of the Melbourne University Campaign Against Conscription.
-He also spoke publicly for the legalization of abortion in Australia.
+He also spoke publicly for the legalisation of abortion in Australia.
 Singer joined the Australian Labor Party in 1974 but resigned after disillusionment with the centrist leadership of Bob Hawke; in 1992, he became a founding member of the Victorian Greens.
 He has run for political office twice for the Greens: he received 28% of the vote in the 1994 Kooyong by-election, and received 3% of the vote in 1996 when running for the Australian Senate (elected by proportional representation).
 Before the 1996 election, he co-authored a book The Greens with Bob Brown.
 In A Darwinian Left, Singer outlines a plan for the political left to adapt to the lessons of evolutionary biology.
 He says that evolutionary psychology suggests that humans naturally tend to be self-interested.
 He further argues that the evidence that selfish tendencies are natural must not be taken as evidence that selfishness is "right".
 He concludes that game theory (the mathematical study of strategy) and experiments in psychology offer hope that self-interested people would make short-term sacrifices for the good of others, if society provides the right conditions.